ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ![Unauthenticated user journey and register](images/chirpUserActRegister.png){ width=50% }

-This diagram show that a user can authenticate with both Email, and GitHub.
+This diagram shows that a user can authenticate with both Email, and GitHub.
 Also, if you like a cheep from a user on the public timeline.
 It will simply not like it, but instead put you on the register page.
 Registering this way will give the same result as just navigating to the register page using the navigation bar.

 When you are authenticated / logged in, we have 4 primary actions a user can do, respectively: Cheep, Like, Follow and Delete the account from the Chirp service.